 - An invitation to attend the CCCC Annual Convention and discounts on convention registration fees.

-- Eligibility for nomination to CCCC committees, which produce publications and position papers in the interest of the English and composition and rhetoric profession.
+- Eligibility to join a variety of CCCC member groups and be appointed to CCCC committees, which produce publications and position papers in the interest of the English and composition and rhetoric profession.

 - An opportunity to become affiliated with the Two-Year College English Association (TYCA), which responds to concerns of educators at two-year colleges and coordinates seven regional conferences.

-- Access to the web resources and communities maintained by CCCC and NCTE.
+- Access to the resources and communities maintained by CCCC and NCTE.

 - Visit the User’s Guide to CCCC for information on organizational structure and how CCCC members are involved.

 College Composition and Communication (CCC) is the NCTE journal that addresses the concerns of writing specialists, researchers, and teachers of college-level composition courses through articles on the theory, practice, and teaching of composition.
 CCC is published in September, December, February, and June.
 Click here to learn more about submission opportunities with CCC.

 With your CCCC membership, you will not only receive a subscription to the journal but also unlimited online access to all of the journal articles in PDF format!

 CCCC sponsors a convention every spring where more than 3,000 higher education faculty from across the nation come to converse, share, network, and learn about issues that influence the scholarship and teaching of composition.

 The program sessions cover such topics as the composing process; grading and assessment; issues of gender, race, and class; the use of contingent, adjunct, and part-time faculty; the tenure debate; intellectual property; and the way technologies are reshaping the teaching of rhetoric and composition – in other words, all aspects of the profession.